 Coronavirus - if you enter the UK from abroad

 There are rules if you're planning to arrive in Scotland from abroad.
-This includes if you're coming back from a holiday.
+This includes if you're coming back to Scotland after spending time abroad.

-If you're coming to Scotland from another part of the UK, Ireland, the Channel Islands or the Isle of Man, and you haven't travelled outside these places in the last 10 days, you don't need to fill in the form or self-isolate.
+If you're coming to Scotland from another part of the UK, Ireland, the Channel Islands or the Isle of Man, and you haven't travelled outside these places in the last 10 days, you don't need to fill in the form or stay in managed isolation.

-You won’t be able to enter the UK if you’ve travelled from or through certain countries 10 days before you arrive in the UK.
-This is to help stop the virus from spreading.
+You won’t be able to enter the UK if you’ve travelled from or through certain countries in the 10 days before you arrive in the UK.

-You can find travel advice on the Scottish government website.
+You can read more about international travel and managed isolation on the Scottish government website.

 Some people don't have to follow these rules.
 Check if you're exempt on the Scottish government website.